Mr. Jones (Counting Crows song)

-"Mr. Jones" is the debut single of American rock band Counting Crows.
-It was released in December 1993 by Geffen Records as the lead single from the band's debut album, August and Everything After (1993).
+"Mr. Jones" is a song by American rock band Counting Crows.
+It was released as their debut single in December 1993 by Geffen Records, serving as the lead single from their debut album, August and Everything After (1993).
 The song was written by band members David Bryson and Adam Duritz, and produced by T-Bone Burnett.
 It became the band's first radio hit and has been described as their breakout single.

-"Mr. Jones" reached number five on the US Billboard Hot 100 Airplay charts.
+"Mr. Jones" reached number five on the US Billboard Hot 100 Airplay chart.
 Internationally, the song peaked at number one in Canada and number seven in France.
 Its accompanying music video was directed by Charles Wittenmeier and filmed in New York City.
 It won two awards at the 1994 Billboard and MTV Music Video Awards.
 American Songwriter ranked the song at number four on their list of "The Top 10 Counting Crows Songs" in 2022.

-Background and composition
+Background

-"Mr. Jones" debuted on the US Billboard Radio Songs chart on January 22, 1994, and entered the top 10 five weeks later.
-On May 14, 1994, the song reached its peak US chart position at number five.

 The band's surprise success happened to coincide with Kurt Cobain's death.
 These events took a significant toll on Adam Duritz, the lead vocalist and principal songwriter.
-Duritz said in an interview, "We heard that, that [Kurt] had shot himself.
+Duritz said in an interview, "We heard that, that [Cobain] had shot himself.
 And it really scared the hell out of me because I thought, these things in my life are getting so out of control."
 These events and feelings were the basis for "Catapult", the first track of Recovering the Satellites.